Savage, Jay M. Department of Biology, University of Miami, Coral Gables, Florida.

 Show previous versions

-An anapsid order of the class Reptilia, including the turtles, terrapins, and tortoises; also termed Chelonii, Testudinata, and Testudines.
-The order Chelonia (often referred to as Chelonii, Testudinata, and Testudines) comprises one of the oldest groups of reptiles on Earth.
-Members of the order Chelonia (chelonians) first appeared in the Triassic, being among the commonest fossils from that time.
+An order of the class Reptilia, including the turtles, terrapins, and tortoises; also termed Testudines.
+The order Chelonia (often referred to as Testudines) comprises one of the oldest groups of reptiles on Earth.
+Members of the Chelonia (chelonians) first appeared in the Triassic Period, being among the commonest fossils from that time.
 Extant chelonians [including such popular species as box turtles (Fig. 1) and the painted turtle (Fig. 2)] are most frequently found in freshwater streams, lakes, and ponds or in marshy areas.
 However, a number of strictly terrestrial species are known (Fig. 3), and several species are marine (Fig. 4).
-Turtles occur on all the major continents and continental islands in tropic and temperature regions.
+Turtles occur on all the major continents and continental islands in tropic and temperate regions.
 The marine forms are basically tropic in distribution, but some individuals stray into temperate waters.
-See also: Anapsida; Fossil; Reptilia; Triassic
+In some classification schemes, Chelonia has been assigned the status of a superorder, containing extant members of turtles, extinct forms, and all related ancestors.
+Under these circumstances, the term Testudines (alternatively, Chelonii or Testudinata) denotes the order of living and extinct turtles.
+See also: Fossil; Reptilia; Triassic; Zoogeography

 The content above is only an excerpt.